-On Saturday Monkey and I set off for a blogging event hosted by Junior Scholars in Watford.
+On Saturday my son and I set off for a blogging event hosted by Junior Scholars in Watford.
 I’d never actually been to Watford before, but once we’d navigated around Aylesbury it was a pretty easy run and we made it to the town centre in just over an hour.
 Thankfully the weather had decided to behave, and as we were a bit early we went for a little walk.
-Monkey was very impressed as there were a number of diggers doing some building work in the main High Street!
+My son was very impressed as there were a number of diggers doing some building work in the main High Street!
 We then headed for Junior Scholars to have some fun.

 At Junior Scholars, you will find a treasure trove of products and services specially designed to help 6 months to 16+ reach their true potential.

 Make your child’s play really count with these great Learning Toys and Educational Games.